Please check back frequently as new questions/answers will be posted as issues arise. Click on the questions below to see answers.

 I am interested in submitting a proposal jointly with another entity, but I am concerned their financial or business management systems may be deemed inadequate in the proposal review process (i.e., through the Federal Grant Management Capabilities Survey).
 What should I do?

-State of Alaska agencies are not required to fill out the Federal Grants Management Capabilities Survey or the CD-512 form.
+State of Alaska agencies are not required to fill out the Federal Grants Management Capabilities Survey.
 My organization is a quasi-state agency (or an entity that is authorized or otherwise affiliated with the State of Alaska); do I still need to fill out these forms?

 Why is the system asking for my organization to upload indirect rate documentation when we do not have an indirect rate?